semantic-release/semantic-release/README.md

 }
 ```

-Note: If you have already configured `scripts` for `prepublish` or `postpublish` you can just execute them one after another.
-For example: `"semantic-release pre && npm run 6to5"`.
+Note: If you have already configured `scripts` for `prepublish` or `postpublish` they're just executed one after another.
+For example: `"npm run 6to5 && semantic-release pre"`.

-### Version
+#### Version

 It would be preferable not to have a version field in the `package.json` at all, but due to an `npm` limitation it is required to have a _not yet published_ version in there [npm/npm#7118](https://github.com/npm/npm/issues/7118).
-For new packages it is recommended to set it to `0.0.0` and leave it like that forever, or you can have some fun with pre-release flags and build metadata (`0.0.0+team.semver`) until `npm` _hopefully_ removes its limitations.
+Because of this the version gets changed to `"0.0.0-semantically-released"` until `npm` _hopefully_ removes its limitations.

-### Repository
+#### Repository

-You must define your GitHub repository in the `package.json`s [repository field](https://docs.npmjs.com/files/package.json#repository).
+If you haven't defined your GitHub repository in the `package.json`s [repository field](https://docs.npmjs.com/files/package.json#repository) the remote `origin`'s repository is used.

 ### CI Server